Ask Harry: What Do I Wear to Work?

 So, you’re going back into the office more these days.
 Even a few years ago, office dress codes could be tricky, but now?
 There’s a whole new rulebook.
 What hasn’t changed is striking the right balance between professionalism and comfort.
 Here are a few office outfit ideas to inspire you for your next visit to the boardroom.

-Have a sartorial problem on your mind?
-Send us a message on Instagram @harryroseninc, and we’ll answer it here next time.
+Harry Rosen is at your service.
+Have a pressing style question?
+Message us on Instagram (@harryroseninc) or TikTok (@harryrosen) and we’ll answer it here next time.

 Perhaps you work for a law firm or in finance – in a more formal office setting, a classic business outfit is a safe bet.
 A dark suit in navy or charcoal is a timeless, practical choice that will serve you outside of the office as well).
 A navy blue suit works for most any man and any skin tone and can be worn together or broken up with just the jacket or just the pants.
 It virtually offers three outfits in one.
 Make sure the fit is tailored and not too loose or tight.
 This outfit exudes professionalism and is perfect for meetings, presentations, or other formal occasions.